Aguero retires following heart problem

 And those same issues led to the departure of Messi to Paris St-Germain.

-When Aguero was eventually registered, he suffered a calf injury that kept him out until October.
+When Aguero was eventually registered, he suffered a calf injury that kept him out until October and he only made five appearances for the club in all.

 He scored a 90th-minute consolation in his only El Clasico appearance against Real Madrid, on 24 October, and three days later made his first start for the club.